-- A. Engagement Activities.
-Engagement activities will be carried out or assigned regularly (tentatively, around 10-15 over the semester) and will be handed in directly in discussion or lecture or submitted to ICON.
-These activities take a variety of forms, including class participation checks, short summaries of lectures and discussions, computing work, and self-created exercises with solutions.
+- A. Engagement Activities (A work).
+Engagement activities will be carried out or assigned regularly (tentatively, around 12-24 over the semester) and will be handed in directly in discussion or lecture or submitted to ICON.
+These activities take a variety of forms, including class participation checks, in-class teamwork, short summaries of lectures and discussions, computing work, and self-created exercises with solutions.
 In-class engagement activities will not be pre-announced.
 For the activities that will be submitted to ICON (typically on Fridays by 11:59pm), see the Assignments section of ICON.
-If there are fewer than 10 activities, your lowest 2 will be dropped.
-And if there are at least 10 activities, your lowest 3 will be dropped.
+Your lowest 3 activity scores will be dropped without penalty.
 (There are no make-ups for engagement activities.
-If you must miss one for any reason, this will be a score that is dropped.) - B. Skills Building.
-To build the skills necessary to succeed in this course and then later in the workplace, skills building exercises will be assigned regularly (tentatively, around 8-10 over the semester).
+If you must miss one for any reason, this will be a score that is dropped.) - B. Skills Building (B work).
+To build the skills necessary to succeed in this course and then later in the workplace, skills building exercises will be assigned regularly (tentatively, around 6-8 over the semester).
 Your solution sets will be submitted to ICON, in a single pdf file.
 Details will be posted to the Assignments section of ICON.
 Due dates will typically be Fridays, at 11:59pm.
 Your lowest score will be dropped without penalty.
 (There are no make-ups for skills building exercise sets.
-If you must miss one for any reason, this will be the score that is dropped.) - C. Skills Checks.
-There will be three skills checks over the semester.
-These are work-alone projects that are open book, open computer, and open internet; they are, however, closed to queries: that is, you are not allowed to pose a question to any person or site to elicit a response.
-Projects will be based on lecture and discussion material, and on engagement activities and skills building exercises.
-Each skills check project is constructed to take between 1 and 3 hours to complete and can be completed anytime over a 24-hour window.
-Details will be posted to the Assignments section of ICON.
+If you must miss one for any reason, this will be the score that is dropped.) - C. Skills Checks (C work).
+There will be three Skills Checks over the semester.
+The first Skills Check (Wed, 6:30pm-9:30pm, Sep 27) is an out-of-class work-alone project that is open book, open computer, and open internet.
+The last two Skills Checks (Wed, 6:30pm-9:30pm, Nov 1; and To Be Determined) may also include in-class components; see the assignments page for forthcoming details.
+Skills Checks will be based on lecture and discussion material, and on engagement activities and skills building exercises.
+A Skills Check work-alone project is constructed to take between 1.5 and 2 hours to complete, provided you have prepared and know where to find the material; it can be completed anytime over a 3-hour window.
+As the name implies, you are to work alone.
+You may not consult with or help any other person and you may not submit any question to a site that has humans responding.
+(Use of generative AI, e.g., ChatGPT, is okay because no person directly responds.)
+Details, including dates, will be posted to the Assignments section of ICON.